 All the business activities contributing 10% or more of the total turnover of the Company shall be stated:-

 Sl.
-No. Name and description of main products/services NIC code of the product/service % to total turnover of the Company 1 Hotel 9963/99631110 100
+Name and description of NIC code of the product/service % to total turnover

+No. main products/services of the Company

+1 Hotel 9963/99631110 100

 III.
 Particulars of holding, subsidiary and associate companies - Not Applicable